Erhard Kietz: Personality

+He was a man of integrity and modesty, committed to his family and aware of the need to pass on guiding values to his children, though his authoritative tone often made them unreceptive at the time.
+Over the years, they came to recognize the lessons he imparted: intellectual curiosity, an interest in classical music and nature, and a desire to explore the world—whether on bicycle trips to nearby villages south of Munich, mountain hikes, or trips across California by bus and later in a used station wagon.
+Raising six children with limited means, he prioritized experiences like concerts and travel over material comfort, believing these would leave lasting impressions, and he also ensured his children could understand complex scientific concepts by explaining them in age-appropriate ways, connecting practical experience with learning.

 He had a staunch belief in the truth of the Bible but was aware of mistakes in translations.
 Therefore, he made it his life's study to compare different translations.
 He had an unwavering faith in a forgiving God and a sustaining hope of salvation and paradise.

 As a small boy, he endured World War I and he came of age in the terrible time between wars.
 As a new family man, he survived World War II.
 Those experiences developed in him a reluctance to contribute to warfare in any way.
 He was averse to science serving military development, yet his qualifications made it near impossible to escape a career serving foremost military interests with only later a jump of those products to civilian use.
 On the other hand, the technology he developed contributed, through the radar and video flights over the Soviet Union and Cuba (1962), to a more realistic, much lower, assessment of ballistic missiles need, as well as prevention of surprise attacks, for it was seen that the number of missiles in the Soviet Union was in reality from one fourths to only one tenths of what had been surmised.
 The arrival and readying of Soviet missiles in Cuba could be seen and thus, measures to get the Soviet Union to remove them could be taken before harm was done.